ProjectMilestonegroupL/MilestoneProject/README.md

 ## Progression & improvements

-To improve our regression, we had to take count to :
+To improve our regression, we had to take count of :
  - CNN architecture (convolution & maxpool layers)
  - activation function
  - optimizer